ThePrez/ServiceCommander-IBMi/README.md

 - Assistance in providing/managing log files.
 This is a best-guess only and naively assumes the service uses stdout/stderr as its logging mechanism.
 Service Commander has its own primitive logging system that works well only for certain types of services
 - Ability to define manage ad hoc services specified on the command line
 - Ability to see what ports are currently open (have a job listening)

-## Hands-on Exercise

-Want to walk through a quick exercise to get some basic "hands-on" experience with this tool?
-If so, please see [our very simple hands-on exercise](quickstart/HANDS_ON.md)

-## Have feedback or want to contribute?

-Feel free to [open an issue](https://github.com/ThePrez/ServiceCommander-IBMi/issues/new/choose) with any questions, problems, or other comments.
-If you'd like to contribute to the project, see [CONTRIBUTING.md](https://github.com/ThePrez/ServiceCommander-IBMi/blob/main/CONTRIBUTING.md) for more information on how to get started.

-In any event, we're glad to have you aboard in any capacity, whether as a user, spectator, or contributor!

 ## Important differences from other service management tools